-(6) For the period November 15, 2013 through November 15, 2015, Northwestern Mutual will periodically reimburse subaccount expenses to the extent division expenses exceed 0.95%.
-As a result, and depending on the timing of such reimbursement, for some or all of the time periods shown, returns reflect total investment option expenses in the amount of 0.95%.
-Time periods not reflecting this amount assume total investment option expenses in the amount of 1.05%, which reflects the underlying funds current contractual waiver.
-Figures would be lower if the reimbursement by Northwestern Mutual was not taken into account for some or all of the periods shown.
+(6) From November 15, 2013 through November 15, 2015, Northwestern Mutual periodically reimbursed subaccount expenses to the extent division expenses exceeded 0.95%.
+As a result, and depending on the timing of such reimbursement, for this time period returns reflect total investment option expenses in the amount of 0.95%.
+Other time periods not reflecting this amount assume total investment option expenses reflecting the underlying funds then-current contractual waiver and may have been greater than 0.95%.
+Returns for some of the periods shown would be lower if the reimbursement by Northwestern Mutual was not taken into account.

 (7) No investment strategy can guarantee a profit or protect against a loss.